 Honestly, it’s not that hard to increase employee engagement.
-The not-so-magic formula is simply to recognize and appreciate your high-performers.
+The not-so-magic formula is knowing how to recognize and reward employees, especially your high-performers.
 (P.S.
 This doesn’t necessarily mean handing out cash.)

-Here are nine easy, effective and low-cost ways to recognize and reward your employees:
+Here are 9 low-cost ways to reward employees:

 1. Express thanks with a public thank you.
 Sometimes a simple “thank you” can do wonders, especially in a public forum – like an all-company meeting or an email blast.
 (Pro tip: Bcc your company alias to avoid unleashing a slew of reply-alls.)